Sexy to Me

 "Sexy to Me" is a song recorded by American singer JoJo.
 It was written by JoJo, James Washington, Marcella Araica, Kenna and Nathaniel "Danja" Hills, who also produced the song.

 Background and composition

 "Sexy to Me" was written by Marcella Araica, Nathaniel Hills, Joanna Levesque, James Washington and Kenna Zemedkun, with the production helmed by Danja.
+It was used for the PerfectaWash campaign for Clearasil for which JoJo was the spokesperson.